 Cruising is an activity where men meet to have sex with each other.
 A cruising ground is usually a secluded wooded area and may have a public toilet nearby.
-Cottaging is an activity where men will meet and have sex in public toilets.
-A gay sauna or bathhouse is a venue where gay men go to meet other gay men to relax and have sex.
+Cottaging is an activity where men will meet and have sex in public toilets (sex in public toilets is illegal).
+A gay sauna or bathhouse is a venue where gay or bisexual men go to meet other men to relax and have sex.
 In all these scenarios, there are certain behaviours that take place.
 For example, men may not even speak to each other, communicating with just body language or eye contact.
-While there, they may have sex with more than one person, so there is more potential to come into contact with sexually transmitted infections.
+While using these venues/locations, they may have sex with more than one person, which means there is more potential to come into contact with sexually transmitted infections (STIs).
 Each particular site may have a different behaviour pattern as to how the men meet and interact with each other.

-What needs to be remembered is that whilst cruising and cottaging are not actually illegal, a sexual act taking place in a public toilet is illegal.
-Sex at a cruising ground, provided those taking part have taken every precaution that they can to conceal themselves, is not illegal.
+Whilst cruising is not actually illegal, a sexual act taking place in a public toilet is illegal.
+Sex at a cruising ground, provided those taking part have taken every precaution to conceal themselves, is not illegal.

 Points to remember:

 - Go prepared (take condoms, lube, a bag to put your litter in)

 - Try to tell somebody where you will be and for how long

 - Have consideration for other site users (not leaving litter and being discrete)